ff137/ff137/README.md

 ## 🌱 What I'm Working On

 Exploring the world of Self-Sovereign Identity (SSI) and DIDComm protocols.
-Hobby projects involve deep learning applied to cryptocurrency forecasting, with the long goal to do any, abstract supply/demand forecasting.
+Hobby projects involve deep learning applied to cryptocurrency forecasting, and predictive modeling for complex data structures.

 ## 🎨 My Interests